MarkSackerberg/cmc-ui-inofficial/README.md

 3. Run `pnpm run dev`
 4. Open your browser at `http://localhost:3000`
 5. Connect your wallet which you used to create the candy machine
-6. You should see a red `initialize` button.
+6. You should see a red `Admin Menu` button.
 Click it and then click `create LUT`
 7. Copy the LUT address that you see in the green success box and paste it into the `.env` file as the value for `NEXT_PUBLIC_LUT`
 8. Add your candy machine groups to the `settings.tsx` file.
 E.g. if one of your groups is called `WL` you should have an entry for it in there, too
 9. Deploy your Candy Machine e.g. to Vercel or Cloudflare Pages